Maha1117/courses-sql-test/chapter3.md

 --- type:TabExercise key:ed98f7522c
 ## TabExercise

 This is a tabexercise.
-Great
+Great!
 XP should be defined at subexercise level.

 *** =pre_exercise_code